prehensilecode/vasp_makefiles_proteus/README.md

 # vasp_makefiles
+UPDATE 2017-12-02
+* makefile.vasp53.mpiseq.proteus does not produce a correct executable
+* Use makefile.linux\_ifc\_proteus instead -- it is based on makefile.linux\_ifc\_P4 from the VASP distribution

 Re-worked makefiles for VASP 5.3.
 Modernized some stuff to GNU Make to avoid existing kludges.

 NOTE: No warranty express or implied is given.
 This worked in one particular environment, it may not work in another.